thilanga/thilanga.github.io/_posts/2018-08-02-dependency-injection-with-php.md

 }
 ```

 In this scenario, the music player can work with Google Music and Spotify.
-But the Music services are still coupled tightly with the player.
+But the music services are still coupled tightly with the player.

-#### What are the issue we are going to face if we couple our code tightly to the Music player?
+##### What issues are we are going to face if we couple our code tightly to the Music player?
-1. At the moment we can't support another Music Service.
-For an example, if we need to support Apple Music.
+1. It's not scalable, we can't easily add another music service such as `AppleMusic`.
-Only there are two ways to support this with the current implementation.
+With the current implementation, there are two ways to support this by editing both the `MusicPlayer` class and the `AppleMusic` class:

     - Inject AppleMusic as an argument
     - Initiate AppleMusic object within the constructor

-2. Another issue is having to edit two files minimum (MusicPlayer class and AppleMusic class)

-#### Ok.
-Enough of bad approaches.
-What's a correct approach?
-`Dependency Injection is the correct approach here.`
+#### A better approach

+> Using Dependency Injection.

 First.
 Let's look at the problem we are trying to solve once more.

-`We are building a system that can play music based on a user's prefered service.`
+> We are building a system that can play music based on a user's prefered service.

 If you read the problem again you can see that we are going to have multiple music services.
 To use multiple services with dependency injections we need to build services against contracts.
-When I say a contract I meant an `Interface class`.
+A contract in OOP is an `Interface`.

-#### ProTip: When to create an Interface?
+> ProTip: When to create an Interface?

-`I have seen some developers go overboard with writing codes against interfaces for everything and make the code so dynamic without having the real need.
-If you are going to have more than one similar type of class (Google Music, Spotify, Apple Music, etc.), then only create an interface.`
+>> I have seen some developers go overboard with writing code against interfaces for everything and make the code so dynamic without having the real need.
+If you are going to have more than one similar type of class (Google Music, Spotify, Apple Music, etc.), then create one interface.

-As we know that we are going to support more than one music service, we will be creating `IMusicService interface` and `ITrack` interface.
+As we know that we are going to support more than one music service, we will be creating an `IMusicService` interface and an `ITrack` interface.

-We don't need an interface for the music player because there is going to be only one player.
+We don't need an interface for the music player because there is only going to be one player.

-#### But why an Interface for the Track?
+> But why an Interface for the Track?

-We don't know how other services will return track listings and other information.
-In this case to be safe we can have separate ITrack implementations to handle separate responses.
+>> We don't know how other services will return track listings or other information, therefore to be on the safe side, we can have a separate ITrack implementation to handle separate responses.

 ```php
 // MusicService Interface